iSkore/blog/docs/guide.md

 same, some nuances may differ.

 Becoming a programmer is a difficult journey.
 There is no easy button in life, nor in coding.
 This path will require dedication, perseverance, and craftspersonship.
-To "make it" is a state of mind.
-But letting arrogance rip, "making it" to me is a 6-figure occupation in the Norther Virgina area, with enough room to comfortably raise a family, and afford a humble place of our own.
+Your craft is everything.
+Someone with no craft is empty.
+It encompasses your thoughts, feelings, and you *feel* you must prefect it.
+Which you must.

 To be a "no shit" programmer requires obsession.
 A puzzle that is constantly in your mind.
 On your drive to the grocery store, you think of code.
 On a casual walk through the park, you randomly epiphanized the solution to that problem you